Department Chair: Aaron Ashley

 The reasons for selecting a major, minor, or BIS emphasis in Psychology are to understand human behavior and to prepare for careers working or doing research with people.
 The program is designed for students to learn the core content of psychology and the foundational methods of psychological inquiry, as well as to have opportunities to integrate and apply psychological concepts.

 Students majoring (including teaching majors) in Psychology have a program of study which provides training in the foundation in the field but allows for additional coursework in students’ areas of interest.
 BIS students are trained in the conceptual and methodological foundation of the discipline while pursuing topics of interest in the field and related ones.
-Minors are free to pursue topics of interest to augment their major without the requirement that they acquire the discipline’s foundational knowledge, skills, and abilities.
+Minors are fee to pursue topics of interest to augment their major without the requirement that they acquire the discipline’s foundational knowledge, skills, and abilities.

 Psychology Curriculum, Requirements, and Policies

-The Department of Psychological Science offers a 45 credit hour major, a 20 hour BIS emphasis, and an 18 credit hour minor.
+The Psychology Department offers a 45 credit hour major, a 20 hour BIS emphasis, and an 18 credit hour minor.
 The curriculum provides classes addressing the conceptual, methodological, and statistical knowledge of the discipline (Core General Courses), the breadth of the discipline (Core Content Courses), and the integration and application of the discipline (Capstone Experience).
 Additional classes provide greater content area specialization (Elective Group A) and experiential or individualized instruction opportunities (Elective Group B).

 All Psychology major (including teaching major) and minor students must meet with the designated Department Adviser as soon as they declare to plan their course of study.
 BIS students with an emphasis in psychology must additionally have their psychology courses approved by the designated Department Adviser (Advising Policy).